 People in Buwologoma Village start a business selling tree seedlings

-Kibo Group’s Mvule Program works with village communities establish groups of people who are working together to solve problems they face, and develop economic opportunity.
-One community we work with is Buwologoma Village which relies on growing sugarcane as its major industry.
-Sugarcane requires large clearcut fields, so there are few trees and little shade in the area.
+Kibo Group’s Mvule Program works with village communities to solve problems and develop economic opportunity.
+One community we work with is Buwologoma Village, which relies on growing sugarcane for its income.
+Sugarcane requires large, clearcut fields, so there are few trees and little shade in the area.

-Mr. Balamu and the rest of the group in Buwologoma Village have taken full advantage of the knowledge they gained from the Mvule Project by saving money together and establishing a business that generates income and helps solve the long term problem of deforestation the district faces.
+Mr. Balamu and the rest of the group in Buwologoma Village have taken full advantage of the knowledge they gained from the Mvule Program by saving money together and establishing a business that generates income and helps solve the long-term problem of deforestation that the district faces.